 We see Werner Herzog's Stroszek on Curtis' TV. |

-And it's not like MGM is barebones.
+But the real story here is in the special features.
+After all, Madman's got that whole second disc.
+And it's not like MGM or MVD are barebones.
 They actually have two audio commentaries: one by Steve Coogan and producer Andrew Eaton, which is rather good, though a little slow with quiet spots.
 And then the other is by the real Tony Wilson, who has plenty to say.
-Then, there are two brief featurettes, totaling about 15 minutes together, which interviews the cast, crew and again, the real Wilson.
+Additionally, there are two brief featurettes, totaling about 15 minutes together, which interviews the cast, crew and again, the real Wilson.
 There are also eleven deleted scenes, the trailer, and a photo gallery.
-A pretty nice release on its own terms.
+A pretty nice package on its own terms, and to be clear, it's exactly the same between MGM and MVD, except MVD also slaps on a couple extra bonus trailers.

-To start with, MGM had eleven deleted scenes?
+To start with, MGM/ MVD had eleven deleted scenes?
 Madman has twenty-four.
-If you're serious about the film, that extra footage should be pretty important to you (...although, I'll warn you up front, they lack a "Play All" button).
+And one of the deleted scenes that's on both discs is a minute longer here than the US version, with a whole extra section.
+So it's really fourteen unique scenes on the AUS DVD.
+If you're serious about the film, that extra footage should be a big selling point ...although, I'll warn you up front, they lack a "Play All" button.
 Then, one of the biggest new features is called "From the Factory Floor," which is essentially a video commentary track, where we see a big group of the real musicians and industry people portrayed in the film all together watching and discussing the movie, which is shown in a tiny window in the lower left-hand corner.
 This is probably of more interest to fans of the music scene, as opposed to just the film, but it's pretty fun either way.
-Along those lines, too, is a series of short interviews with a lot more of the real people from the film.
-There's also quite a nice featurette that profiles the director, Winterbottom, and his career.
-And they also have two music videos by bands from the film.

 No comments: